-New Year's DayLabour DayFamily DayThanksgiving DayGood FridayChristmas DayVictoria DayBoxing DayCanada DayCivic Holiday (1st Monday in Aug.)
+Civic Holiday (1st Monday in Aug.)

 Plus any day duly acclaimed by Federal, Provincial or Municipal authority as a public holiday.
-In the event that said paid holidays shall fall on a scheduled day off, the regular workday immediately following shall be deemed the day celebrated.
+In the event that said paid holidays, excluding the National Day for Truth and Reconciliation, shall

 11.2 STATUTORY HOLIDAYS NOT WORKED